js13kGames/triskai-deka-phobia-card-game/README.md

 * FIXED // Sometimes (pretty often) after some action (dunno when but probably combination of turn change and action bar action) it is a CPU turn but he doesn't do anything.
 Probably something with timeouts and action flags.
 * FIXED // Sometimes defense card have incorrect pattern color (probably Shamrock card)

-* Incorrect background - change to SVG image instead of gradient
+* FIXED // Incorrect background - change to SVG image instead of gradient
+// SVG image was not necessary.
+It was a matter of incorrect body size
-* Incorrect size on mobile - adjust width and height - currently only height is checked
+* FIXED // Incorrect size on mobile - adjust width and height - currently only height is checked
 * No icons (death, shield) on mobile and mac - change to SVG shapes included in game
-* Action timer is not working in Safar web browser on Mac OS - find how to handle / change to regular JS animation or just get rid of the timer
+* FIXED // Action timer is not working in Safar web browser on Mac OS - find how to handle / change to regular JS animation or just get rid of the timer

 # Credits #